storyblok/storyblok-svelte/README.md

 > Note: you can skip using `storyblokApi` if you prefer your own method or function to fetch your data.

-#### 2. Listen to Storyblok Visual Editor events
+### 2. Listen to Storyblok Visual Editor events

-Use `useStoryBridge` to get new stories every time a change event is triggered from the Visual Editor.
+Use `useStoryBridge` to get the updated story every time a change event is triggered from the Visual Editor.
 You need to pass the story id as first param, and a callback function as second param to update the new story:

 ```html
 <script>